vehikl/vehikl-growth-sessions/README.md

 # Vehikl Growth Sessions

-This application allows users to share and schedule their social mobs.
+This application allows users to share and schedule their Growth Sessions.

 To create / join a social mob, the user must login.